itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 ## Concept Overview

-Learning reinforcement is a process where initial mistakes are allowed during the learning phase.
-However, once learning transitions to reinforcement, strict adherence to established rules is mandatory unless some critical task occur.
+Learning Reinforcement is a process where initial mistakes are allowed during the learning phase to train entities not to repeat them.
+However, once learning transitions to reinforcement, strict adherence to established rules is mandatory unless critical tasks occur.
+It's an ongoing process to teach entities to follow rules and reward them based on their performance.
+The aim is to train entities to execute tasks effectively.

 ## Key Principles